ig3/srf/README.md

     // The maximum value factor may take.
     maxFactor: 10000,

-    // The interval beyond which due times are rounded to the start of the
-    // day, in seconds.
-    dueTimeRoundingThreshold: 432000, // 5 days

     // again
     // The interval when again is selected, in seconds.
     againInterval: 10,